buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.4.2 =
+ * Fix Media widget fto use proper context.
+ * Remove create_function in favor of closures.

 = 1.4.1 =
  * Fix the media editing breaking oembed media